 There are many, many places to drink the night away around Hoxton and Dalston.
-But, with Christmas nightlife madness in full spate, most of them are slightly terrifying.
-We asked Johnny and Daniel, front-of-house duo extraordinaire (Clove Club, Ten Bells) to draw us up a map of drinking holes for civilised Christmas cheer.
+We asked Johnny and Daniel, front-of-house duo extraordinaire (Clove Club, Ten Bells) to draw us up a map of drinking holes for civilised evening cheer.

 Danger of Death